-- Financial constraints limit low-income ratepayers' participation in traditional incentive-based efficiency programs. - There are a large number of low-income households throughout BPA's service territory that could benefit from energy efficiency measures. - Existing sources of funding, including state and federal resources, are insufficient to meet current low-income efficiency investment needs. - The high number of funding sources used for this work and the number of entities involved complicates effective and efficient program implementation and reporting. - Current efforts sometimes lack coordination and could benefit from improved communication. - Management and administration of programs usually works best when there is involvement at the local level, i.e., from the utility and low-income agencies. - One single solution will not work in every electric service territory and for every customer the management and administration of low-income initiatives is best done at the local level. - BPA encourages customers to provide, whenever reasonable to do so, equitable access to energy efficiency services tailored for low-income consumers funded through utility self-funding and/or BPA incentive dollars.
+• Financial constraints limit low-income ratepayers' participation in traditional incentive-based efficiency programs.

+- There are a large number of low-income households throughout BPA's service territory that could benefit from energy efficiency measures. - Existing sources of funding, including state and federal resources, are insufficient to meet current low-income efficiency investment needs. - The high number of funding sources used for this work and the number of entities involved complicates effective and efficient program implementation and reporting. - Current efforts sometimes lack coordination and could benefit from improved communication. - Management and administration of programs usually works best when there is involvement at the local level, i.e., from the utility and low-income agencies. - One single solution will not work in every electric service territory and for every customer the management and administration of low-income initiatives is best done at the local level. - BPA encourages customers to provide, whenever reasonable to do so, equitable access to energy efficiency services tailored for low-income consumers funded through utility self-funding and/or BPA incentive dollars.

 To help support the broad implementation of this guidance, BPA will work with its customers and low-income agencies to increase coordination and collaboration among the parties involved with low-income energy efficiency.
-To that end, BPA will sponsor a Low-Income Energy Efficiency (LIEE) workgroup (and necessary sub-groups) that will meet regularly to continue exploring some of the discussions identified during the Post-2011 public processes.
-As part of this effort, BPA will prioritize further review of an EEI set-aside method as one of the goals of the workgroup.
-BPA will also continue researching (potentially through a sub-group or other means) streamlining reporting and adopting a better methodology for low-income agencies and customers to report and track savings.
+To that end, BPA sponsors a Low-Income Energy Efficiency (LIEE) workgroup (and necessary sub-groups) that meet regularly to continue exploring some of the discussions identified during the Post-2011 public processes.
+BPA will continue researching (potentially through a sub-group or other means) streamlining reporting and adopting a better methodology for low-income agencies and customers to report and track savings.